dhermes/bezier/docs/abi/status.rst

       (``4``)
-      Classification of a curve-curve intersection failed due to two curves having identical at a tangent intersection.
+      Classification of a curve-curve intersection failed due to two curves having identical curvature at a tangent intersection.

    .. c:var:: BAD_INTERIOR